Rookie Card Year: 2001

 Investment Rating: 8.5

-Tiger Woods Rookie Cards
+Tiger Woods Rookie Card Guide

-Even though it is not sought by premium collectors, it does present a reasonably priced option for collectors looking to buy a meaningful Tiger Woods card that won't break the bank.
+Even though it is not sought by premium collectors, the 2001 Upper Deck Golf Tiger Woods rookie card does present a reasonably priced option for collectors looking to buy a meaningful Tiger Woods card that won't break the bank.
 Woods is wearing the aforementioned red shirt typical of "Sunday Tiger" and is in the middle of a celebration after sinking a putt.
-The card image has a slight haze and a dated look, especially when viewed in comparison to the SP Authentic card.
+The card has a dated look, especially when viewed in comparison to the SP Authentic card.

 Tiger Woods Autographed Memorabilia Buying Guide

-Below you will find an example of what Tiger Woods's authentic signature looks like.
+Below you will find an example of what Tiger Woods' authentic signature looks like.
 This can be used as a first point of reference for determining the legitimacy of autograph memorabilia, but is not a substitute for having your items authenticated by a well-respected professional autograph authentication company.